Why Chikuzenni is Japan’s Favorite Celebration Food | Recipe & Symbolism

 • Dashi stock granules (5g)

-👩🍳How to make Chikuzenni
+👩🍳How to make One-pot comfort food Chikuzenni

 I have a little “oops” moment to share about this Chikuzenni… I actually bought burdock root (gobo) at the supermarket, but I accidentally left it behind at the register! 😿